SuperPuiu/microui-ext/README.md

 commands, it does not do any drawing itself.

 ## Contributing
-The library is designed to be lightweight, providing a foundation to which you can easily add custom controls and UI elements; pull requests adding additional features will likely not be merged.
-Bug reports are welcome.
+Pull requests adding additional functionality are welcome.

 ## License
 This library is free software; you can redistribute it and/or modify it under